kmesh-net/community/mentorship/gsoc/project-ideas.md

 # Project Ideas

-If you are a Prometheus-Operator team member and consider mentoring during the GSoC 2025 cycle, please, submit your ideas below using the template.
+If you are a Kmesh team member and consider mentoring during the GSoC cycle, please, submit your ideas below using the template.

 If you are a GSoC candidate, please check out our [contributor guidance](../contributor_guidelines.md).

 > **NOTE:** Please note that GSoC is a program known for its strict deadlines.
 In addition to responding to your mentee on time, you will be required to submit evaluations on time.
-Failures to meet the deadlines might affect Prometheus-Operator's future participation in GSoC.
+Failures to meet the deadlines might affect Kmesh's future participation in GSoC.

-**While we submit 2 topics this year, you can notice that both have the same mentors.
-Because we consider that it isn't sustainable and respectful for the 3 mentors to follow 2 projects in parallel, we intend to select only one project in the end.
-The selection will be based on the quality of the answers received.**

 ---